sudorandom/kmcd.dev/content/posts/2024/benckmarking-grpc-go/index.md

 ## Open Questions and Next Steps
 I am curious about exactly why supporting the `ServeHTTP` interface causes such a drastic difference in performance for grpc-go.
 There must be some cost to supporting the `ServeHTTP` interface that you don't incur when implementing the HTTP/2 server or some kind of optimization that you can't do in a general case that grpc-go can do.
 If you have any ideas about this, I'm happy to hear them.

 I do have to give the standard disclaimer about benchmarks.
-This is an artificial benchmark that was run on my Intel NUC and while grpc-go performs well, the difference between it and the other methods is probably negligible for use cases that don't require peak performance.
+This is an artificial benchmark that was run on my underpowered, hobbyist Intel NUC and while grpc-go performs well, the difference between it and the other methods is probably negligible for use cases that don't require peak performance.

 See the full benchmark source here at [github.com/sudorandom/go-grpc-bench](https://github.com/sudorandom/go-grpc-bench/).
 The repo does contain CPU profile captures alongside the results which I was attempting to use to narrow down the performance differences, but I haven't found anything interesting there yet.
+If I succeed at finding anything interesting, I may post another update here!